-3.5.1 Dates of application
+3.5.1 Dates of applicability

-The deadline for the submission of the information following the new requirements set by the amended CLP Regulation23 will apply in a stepwise manner, according to the use type of the mixture i.e. consumer, professional or industrial use (see section 3.4).
+The date of applicability for the submission of the information following the new requirements set by the amended CLP Regulation27 will apply in a stepwise manner, according to the use type of the mixture i.e. consumer, professional or industrial use (see section 3.4).
 Importers and downstream users placing mixtures on the market not notified already under national legislation must comply with Annex VIII of the Regulation from the following dates: